xitrum-framework/xitrum/README.rst

   in the Rails style.
   `All Google's best practices <http://code.google.com/speed/page-speed/docs/rules_intro.html>`_ like conditional GET are applied for client-side caching.
+  You can also force browsers to always send request to server to revalidate cache before using.
 * The framework tries to fill the spectrum between `Scalatra <https://github.com/scalatra/scalatra>`_ and `Lift <http://liftweb.net/>`_: more powerful than Scalatra and easier to use than Lift.
 You can easily create both RESTful APIs and postbacks. `Xitrum <http://ngocdaothanh.github.com/xitrum>`_